 2. Keep it Cozy

-Super Bowl LVI will be played in sunny California, but for those of us in cooler climates, there are plenty of ways to stay warm at an outdoor celebration.
+The Super Bowl may change location every year, but for those of us who live in cooler climates, there are plenty of ways to stay warm at an outdoor celebration.
 Invest in some stadium blankets to get into the spirit, or set up a few space heaters under an outdoor tent for that perfect tailgate party feel.

 Have a fire pit in your backyard?
 Even better.
 You can toast marshmallows while watching touchdowns!